Applied Clinical Governance

 one-day Workshop | $649

 IMPORTANT UPDATE: Due to the rapidly changing environment resulting from COVID-19 and the increase in recommendations for isolation from the Australian Government, our face-to-face workshops have been postponed until later in the year.
-You can reserve a place in the upcoming workshops by purchasing the Certificate Course below (valid for a period of 12 months from the date of purchase) and we will be in touch with the new dates as they are made available.

 Good clinical governance places an emphasis on systemic approaches to safety and quality, rather than reactive, short-term fixes.
 It draws on the experiences of patients and the contributions of all staff as well as organisation-level strategies.